austinhaas/kanren/README.md

 Implementations of the Kanren family of relational programming languages, in Clojure.

-These are my personal, work-in-progress adaptations.
-I've tried to keep them simple, and consistent with the source papers, but I've made changes to suit Clojure, for personal style, and for runtime efficiency.

-The cKanren implementation only contains disequality constraints.
+These are my personal, work-in-progress implementations.

-A simple linked list implementation is included, to emulate Scheme's improper lists, which are so useful for logic programs.
-Helper functions are provided to convert Clojure sequences to linked lists and vice-versa.
+A simple linked-list implementation is included, to emulate Scheme's improper lists, which are useful for logic programs.
+Helper functions are provided to convert Clojure sequences to linked-lists and vice-versa.

-Clojure data structures are minimally supported: lists, vectors, and sets can be walked, but that's about it.
+The code has been split, regrettably, into numerous namespaces to appease the Clojurescript mandate that confines macros to Clojure source files.
+To make the API more friendly, I've included a namespace, cKanren-api, which aggregates most vars.

+## Notice

+The muKanren and rKanren implementations are likely broken at the moment.
+Originally, I had worked up from muKanren and built each implementation on top of the next, but I have since focused on cKanren and allowed the other two implementations to languish.

+This library has not been extensively tested.

 ## Usage